CAREN S. GOLDBERG

 Mary graduated from University of Idaho with a BS in Wildlife Management.
-She leads the labwork on all our contract projects and keeps everything in the lab working great in addition to enjoying being outside, running, camping, and hiking.
+She leads the labwork on all our contract projects and keeps everything in the lab working great in addition to enjoying running, camping, and being a mom.

 Colleen finished her M.S. in the School of the Environment in Fall 2016.
 For her thesis, she worked on adapting environmental DNA (eDNA) methods to be used in lake restoration projects across the Sierra Nevada in California.
 Specifically, she addressed the issue of discerning live from dead specimen detections using eDNA techniques.
 Colleen is currently working for Yosemite National Park as a Wildlife Biologist.
 You can find Colleen’s work here in Diseases of Aquatic Organisms and in Freshwater Science and Limnology.